AI-powered financial planning

 Cons Key stages might be taken in a different order and therefore feel too prescriptive

 Concept 1.3.
-Explore key life stages, via a non age-specific, decade-based timeline.
+Key life stages, via a non-age-specific, decade-based timeline

 Pros Less prescriptive / More choices to explore / Visceral / Low cognitive load / Fast access to benefits of planning